ItayGrinberg93/Vehicle-Dynamics-Simulation/README.md

 At first we get as a input from the user a initial point to start.
 The main plan the route (line, circle etc.) simulation max time and the veicleState class.

+### VehicleState
+VehicleState is a class that difine the vehicle state information

+### update
+the function update is the update that occurs every time step.
+Int is the Forward Euler method.

+### pure_pursuit_control
+the function execute the traking algoritem.

+### calc_target_index
+Find the nearest point on the desired path and output the position of the nearest point